-Alternative A. In this portion, the acequia is located along the west side of 18th Street.
+In this portion, the acequia runs along the west side of 18th Street.
 The street right-of-way is limited here and the width of the streetscape constrained.
 Since there are more redevelopment opportunities on the west side of the street, the acequia runs here.
 The streetscape on the west side includes a café space adjacent to building facades, then a paved sidewalk clear zone.
 The beginning of the acequia feature is marked with a native stone edge, then a short rise of grass leading to a flat landscaped area containing benches and a row of apple trees.
-This is followed by a walking path (bicyclists dismount) and a native stone lined channel with flowing water.
+This is followed by a walking path (bicyclists must dismount) and a native stone lined channel with flowing water.
 The ditch profile is completed by a strip of grass and a native stone edge adjacent to the street.
+See Figure 11 Section C-C and Figures 7 and 8 for additional detail.